 You can also repurpose blog content to be native on the Facebook platform.
 Facebook’s tool Instant Articles (IA) lets your blog content live on Facebook.
 It might require a bit of extra set-up, but your content will benefit from a boost in the algorithm.

-3. Increase and/or Improve Your Video Content
+3. Increase & Improve Your Video Content

 It’s hardly news that videos are increasingly important to social media marketing.
 If you haven’t already, start creating video content.